 Objective Description O.AUDITLOG Authorised users of the TOE must ensure that audit facilities are used and managed effectively.
 In particular: a.
 Appropriate action must be taken to ensure that continued audit logging, e.g. by regular archiving of logs. b.
 Audit logs should be inspected on a regular basis, and appropriate action should be taken on the detection of breaches of security, or events that are likely to lead to a breach in the future.
-O.AUTHDATA Those responsible for the management of the TOE must ensure that the authentication data for each account on the TOE is held securely and no disclosed to persons unauthorised to use that account.
-O.CONNECT Those responsible for the TOE must ensure that no connections are provide to outside systems or users that would undermine IT security.
-O.INSTALL Those responsible for the TOE must ensure that the TOE is deliver installed, managed, and operated in a manner, which maintains IT security O.PERSONNEL Those responsible for the TOE are competent to manage the TOE and can be trusted not to deliberately abuse their privileges so as to undermine security.
-O.PHYSICAL Those responsible for the TOE must ensure that those parts of the TOE are critical to security policy enforcement are protected from physical attacks.
-Those responsible for the TOE must also ensure the CA protected from physical attacks.
+O.AUTHDATA Those responsible for the management of the TOE must ensure that the authentication data for each account on the TOE is held securely and not disclosed to persons unauthorised to use that account.
+O.CONNECT Those responsible for the TOE must ensure that no connections are provided to outside systems or users that would undermine IT security.
+O.INSTALL Those responsible for the TOE must ensure that the TOE is delivered, installed, managed, and operated in a manner, which maintains IT security.
+O.PERSONNEL Those responsible for the TOE are competent to manage the TOE and can be trusted not to deliberately abuse their privileges so as to undermine security.
+O.PHYSICAL Those responsible for the TOE must ensure that those parts of the TOE that are critical to security policy enforcement are protected from physical attack, which might compromise IT security.
+If a separate Certificate Authority (CA) is used, then those responsible for the TOE must also ensure the CA is protected from physical attacks.
 O.ROLEMGT The administrator responsible for controlling who has access to the unit for configuration and monitoring activities must allocate users roles with the concept of least privilege .
 There are three roles: Administrator: who has full access rights; Supervisor: who has full access rights except they cannot add, delete or

-Senetas Corporation Ltd. Senetas Encryptor Security Target modify user accounts, they cannot install X.509 certificates and they cannot upgrade the firmware; and Operator: who can view all available information but cannot delete, add or modify the information
+Operator: modify user accounts, they cannot install X.509 certificates and they cannot upgrade the firmware; and who can view all available information but cannot delete, add or modify the information ----------- --

-Table 8 - Environmental Security Objectives
+Table 7 - Environmental Security Objectives